Privacy policy

 Purpose of the data processing

-The processing of the personal data from the input mask serves us solely to process the contact.
-If you contact us by email, this also constitutes the necessary legitimate interest in processing the data.
+We process the personal data entered in the form solely for the purpose of responding to your inquiry.
+If you contact us via email, this also constitutes the necessary legitimate interest in processing the data.

-The other personal data processed during the sending process is used to prevent misuse of the contact form and to ensure the security of our information technology systems.
+The other personal data processed during the submission process is used to prevent misuse of the contact form and to ensure the security of our IT systems.r

 Duration of storage

-The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
-For the personal data from the input screen of the contact form and those sent by email, this is the case when the respective conversation with the user has ended.
-The conversation is ended when it can be inferred from the circumstances that the matter in question has been conclusively clarified.
+The data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
+For personal data entered in the contact form and data sent via email, this is the case once the respective conversation with the user has ended.
+The conversation is considered ended when it is clear from the circumstances that the matter in question has been conclusively resolved.

-The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.
+Any additional personal data collected during the submission process will be deleted no later than seven days after submission.

-The user also has the option of objecting to the storage of their personal data by post.
+The user also has the option to object to the storage of their personal data by mail.

-All personal data stored in the course of contacting us will be deleted in such cases.
+In such cases, all personal data stored in the course of the contact will be deleted.

 Application form